ZYPHRON Info

 #7 informational Issue

-Initial Fee-Exclusion Grants In Constructor Do Not Emit ExcludedFromBurnFee (New In V2)
+Initial Fee-Exclusion Grants In Constructor Do Not Emit ExcludedFromBurnFee (Resolved In V3)

 The constructor writes _excludedFromBurnFee[initialOwner], _excludedFromBurnFee[recipient], _excludedFromBurnFee[address(this)] and _excludedFromBurnFee[dexPair] to true directly without emitting the corresponding ExcludedFromBurnFee event for the first three.
 The dexPair entry is announced via PairRegistered, but consumers subscribed specifically to ExcludedFromBurnFee see post-deployment grants only and must read storage to reconstruct the initial set.